mhannum72/mylunch/README.md

 todo
 ====

+* The demo is going kindof well ..
+I need to parse out the userid.
+For a userid that requests his or her own picture this is always going to work.
+  Otherwise, I have to get the picinfo.

+* Write a test program that takes a cookie name & picname as an argument, and does the calculations I need.

 * I wonder if I could setup the popup .. but set the display to 0 until it's ready to display .. it seems like you can see the showattributes popup being built ..